 That wasn't all that impressed me about Fuessel, he can punt the ball pretty dang well.
 He ripped off a 58-yard punt and several others close to that yardage during the game -- great hang time.

 Fuessel's favorite target was 2013 wide receiver Justin Corbett.

 There were plenty of things to like about Corbett, who is listed at 6-foot-2, 205 pounds.
 He was a master at getting open, and always seemed to separate himself from coverage -- no matter how many people were on him.
 Another thing that really stood out about Corbett was the fact that he knew how to protect the ball, in one particular play he batted down an under thrown pass that was going to be an interception.

 Corbett also took some reps as a running back and seemed to find holes well.

 Another big player in the Lincoln-Way East offense is 2014 center Nick Allegretti, who stands 6-foot-4, 280 pounds.

 What I liked more than his size was his hard nosed play on the field.
 There wasn't even a slightly bad snap all night from Allegretti -- even for field goals or punts.

 When Lincoln-Way East ran the ball, they ran it up the gut, right behind Allegretti.
 The junior lineman really just fit the mold of a tough, unafraid to get his hands dirty, and strong lineman.
 Allegretti held the line, gave Fuessel plenty of time in the pocket.

-Perhaps the most noticeable thing about Allegretti was his sportsmanship, he was constantly helping others up on his team and Joliet West -- something I like more than any of his impressive game film.
+Perhaps the most noticeable thing about Allegretti was his sportsmanship, he was constantly helping others up after tackles.
+Players both on his team and Joliet West -- something I like more than any of his impressive game film.

 Two other players to mention from Friday night's game are defensive backs that played instinctively and really made a difference, seniors Jarrett Lecas and Sean Doherty.